Everything defined with us

 At Haagsch Recherchebureau, we attach great importance to protecting your privacy.
 In this privacy statement, we explain what personal data we collect, how we use, store and protect it.

 We respect your privacy and handle your personal data carefully and confidentially.
 We comply with applicable privacy laws, including the General Data Protection Regulation.
 Do you have questions about this?
-Please feel free to contact our Data Protection Officer (DPO).
+Feel free to contact our Data Protection Officer (DPO).

 Contact details: